-Living will explained
+The living will explained

 What is a living will?

-How do I make a living will?
+How do I draw up a living will?

 What should a living will include?